AIM3-RUC/Youmakeup_Baseline/image_ordering/Pairwise/README.md

 ## Run pairwise model

 - All code is available at  ```Siamese-networks.ipynb ``` , follow the guidance in it to complete different process.
-- The pre-trained model (with curriculum learning and without curriculum learning ) is available at [here]()
+- The pre-trained model (with curriculum learning and without curriculum learning ) is available at [here](https://drive.google.com/file/d/1ZgzQZw4xwkBd2gsYuCEJvZcWPEha62OC/view?usp=sharing).
+Download and place them in ```pretrain_model/```